HIPAA Notice of Privacy Practices

 Payment.
 We may use and disclose your PHI to obtain payment for services that we provide to or for you -- for example, disclosures to claim and obtain payment from your health insurer or an HMO.

 Health Care Operations.
 We may use and share your PHI for our health care operations, which include internal administration, planning and various activities that improve the quality and cost effectiveness of the care that we deliver.
-For example, we may use your PHI to evaluate the quality of the physicians, nurses and other health care workers involved with your care.
+For example, we may use your PHI to evaluate the quality of the physicians, nurses and other health care workers involved with your care in our facilities.
 We may share PHI with our Patient Representative in order to resolve any complaints you may have and to ensure that you have a comfortable visit with us.

-We also may share PHI internally and with your other health care providers when such PHI is required for them to treat you, receive payment for services they render or rendered to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and skills of health care professionals, or for health care fraud and abuse detection and/or compliance program activities.
+We also may share PHI internally and with your other health care providers when such PHI is required for them to treat you, receive payment for services they render or rendered to you, or conduct certain health care operations, such as quality assessment and improvement activities, reviewing the quality and skills of health care professionals, or for health care fraud and abuse detection and compliance program activities.

 C. Disclosure to Relatives, Close Friends and Other Caregivers.
 We may use or share your PHI with a family member, other relative, a close personal friend or any other person identified by you when you are present for, or otherwise available prior to, the disclosure if we (1) obtain your agreement; (2) provide you with the opportunity to object to the disclosure and you do not object; or (3) reasonably understood that you have no objection to the disclosure.